LA-cmd-prompt/ONTARIO-PHIPA/README.md

 Patients can access their complete electronic health record (EHR) anytime, anywhere via web or mobile app.

 **PHIPA Compliance:**
-- ✅ **Section 52-56** - Right of access to personal health information
+- **Section 52-56** - Right of access to personal health information
-- ✅ **Section 54(1)** - Must provide access within 30 days (we provide instant access)
+- **Section 54(1)** - Must provide access within 30 days (we provide instant access)
-- ✅ **Section 54(10)** - Patients can request copies in electronic format
+- **Section 54(10)** - Patients can request copies in electronic format
-- ✅ **Section 55** - Patients can request corrections to their records
+- **Section 55** - Patients can request corrections to their records

 **Why This Matters:**
 Most healthcare providers still make patients submit paper forms and wait weeks for records.
 We built instant access while maintaining security.
-This shows I understand that **convenience and compliance aren't opposites**—they're design goals that reinforce each other.
+This shows that **convenience and compliance aren't opposites**—they're design goals that reinforce each other.

 ---